georgemarie/ITIExaminationSystem/README.md

 ## 🎓 Online Examination System

-A full-stack web application for conducting secure, timed, and randomized MCQ exams with instant results.
+A full-stack web application built with **.NET** for conducting secure, timed, and randomized MCQ exams with instant results.

 ---